The Most Common Bacteria in Healthcare Associated Infections

 7. Hepatitis B

-those who have unprotected sex with multiple sex partners or someone infected; those who share needles during IV drug use; men who have sex with other men
+Who it affects: those who have unprotected sex with multiple sex partners or someone infected; those who share needles during IV drug use; men who have sex with other men

 Transmission: spreads through contact with blood, semen or other bodily fluids from an infected person